MicrosoftDocs/sql-docs/docs/advanced-analytics/r/managing-and-monitoring-r-solutions.md

 ## Isolation and containment

 The processing architecture is engineered to isolate external scripts from core engine processing.
-As such, direct interventions are rarely required.

 R and Python scripts run as separate processes, under local worker accounts.
-In Task Manager, you can monitor R and Python processes, executing as low-privileged local user account, separate from the SQL Server service account.
+In Task Manager, you can monitor R and Python processes, executing under a low-privileged local user account, distinct from the SQL Server service account.

 Running R and Python processes in individual low-privilege accounts has the following benefits:

 + Isolates core engine processes from R and Python sessions You can terminate an R or Python process without impacting core database operations.

 + Reduces privileges of the external script runtime processes on the host computer.

 Least-privilege accounts are created during setup and placed in a Windows *user account pool* called **SQLRUserGroup**.
-By default, this group has permissions to use executables, libraries, and built-in datasets in the program folder for R and Python under SQL Server.
+By default, this group has permission to use executables, libraries, and built-in datasets in the program folder for R and Python under SQL Server.

 As a DBA, you can use SQL Server data security to specify who has permission to execute scripts, and that data used in jobs is managed under the same security roles that control access through T-SQL queries.
 As a system administrator, you can explicitly deny **SQLRUserGroup** access to sensitive data on the local server by creating ACLs.